Champii/Nodulator/README.md

   Set of class for CoffeeScript to create tiny API easely

-  Tends to be a easy to use library, with basic auth system, classic Db system
+  Tends to be a easy to use library, with basic auth system (Passport) and classic DB systems (Mysql/Mongo/RAM)

   (Can be used in Javascript, obviously, but not tested yet)